F1r3m4n/datasciencecoursera/GettingandCleaningData/README.md

-## "Getting and Cleaning Data - Coursera Project"
+## Getting and Cleaning Data - Coursera Project
-??uthor: "Nikolaos Lamprou"
+author: Nikolaos Lamprou
-date: "August 8, 2014"
+date: August 8, 2014

 This work aims to clean and transform the provided raw data into two tidy datasets